Workshop: Building human rights narratives to counter antisemitic hate speech

 After the workshop

-The workshop doesn’t end with the last day of training: having completed the three days, you and your team members will have roughly one week to complete your campaign plan and move to the phase.
-June will be dedicated to sharing your campaign materials online, so altogether we can altogether make an effort to replace antisemitic hate speech with human rights-based narratives in some of the corners of the internet!
+The workshop doesn’t end with the last day of training: early November we will campaign together online, making an effort to replace antisemitic hate speech with human rights-based narratives in some of the corners of the internet!

-Throughout June, we will keep in touch to support you where needed, to share your posts and to hear from you on how your campaign materials perform.
+Throughout November, we will also keep in touch to support you where needed, to share your posts and to hear from you on how your campaign materials perform.

 Sounds interesting?
 Click here to fill out the registration form.